 - What am I really apologizing for?
 Be specific.
 “For everything” is a cop-out.
 Was it for being emotionally distant?
 For breaking a promise?
 For a specific argument?
 Name the action.

 - Why am I doing this?
-If the honest answer is “to get them to talk to me again” or “to make them forgive me,” you’re not ready.
-The right reason is: “Because I recognize I caused pain, and they deserve to have that acknowledged, with no strings attached.”
+If the honest answer is “to get them to talk to me again,” you’re not ready.
+The right reason: “Because I caused pain, and they deserve to have that acknowledged — with no strings attached.”

 - What do I expect in return?
-The correct answer is: Nothing.
+The correct answer is: nothing.
 A true apology is a gift.
 You cannot demand forgiveness, a conversation, or a second chance.
-You must be prepared for them to say “thank you” and nothing more, or even to not reply at all.

 Only when you can apologize without needing anything in return are you truly ready to deliver it.